 If you want pancakes, but need to be a little healthier then these banana oat pancakes might be what you’re looking for.
 Great thing is they’re gluten-free as well.

 What is better than pancakes on a Saturday morning… banana pancakes!!
 Maybe listen to some of Jack Johnson’s song “Banana Pancakes” while making them and it sounds like a great way to start the weekend.
 Unfortunately when it comes to being semi-healthy, pancakes aren’t something that we eat very often even though I love them.
-But when you make banana pancakes with oats, things might just change.
+But when you make banana oat pancakes, things might just change.

 A few months ago, our favorite blogger that we are obsessed with, Half Baked Harvest, came out with a healthy chai banana pancakes recipe.
 I thought it sounded amazing, Ryan not so much.
 He is not a fan of chai and definitely didn’t want them in his pancakes.
 I made them… and guess what?
 He ate the whole entire plate and then suggested I make them again a few weeks later when his mom came to visit!